 Zero-Down Payment

 There are actually zero-down payment conventional loans that allow you to finance 100% of the home’s value.
-These are offered by certain lenders that offer in-house non-conforming conventional mortgages.
+These are offered by certain lenders that offer in-house non-conforming conventional loan.
 Typically, you must meet special qualifications to apply.

 While a zero-down payment mortgage may sound tempting, it can be very risky.
 Since you don’t have any initial equity, it takes a lot longer to build up any equity.
 This typically means you’ll pay a lot more in interest.